 Time Out food hall

-Based in a historic hall full of character, are 24 fine-dining restaurants.
+Based in a historic hall full of character, are 24 fine dining restaurants.
 It’s an absolute foodie’s heaven.
 From hamburgers, to steaks and caviar, there is so much to be enjoyed.
 Long wooden benches fill the centre of the hall where punters eat together.
 It goes without saying, it’s a really busy area at peak meal times.
 So if you intend to visit with little ones, try to go early.
-The table set up isn’t ideal for kids but there is a playground and grass area just outside the door where a takeaway could work perfectly.
+The table set up isn’t ideal for kids but there is a playground and grassy park just outside the door where a takeaway could work perfectly.
+We were amongst plenty of families eating here.

 Very close to the Belem Palace is Rua Bartolemeu, a street full of restaurants with outdoor dining space.
 It’s the perfect place to have lunch after visiting some of the nearby attractions.
 The majority of the options are Portuguese food.
 We ate at Dino’s but there are plenty of others that looked really good.
 We really enjoyed the salad and marinated prawns!
 Next to Rua Bartolemu, is a large open green space where there is a playground and ice cream stand.
 Perfect for a dessert perched in the grass whilst soaking up the sun.